Interactive Simulations with JSPlotly

 "Finding the pI for other proteins"

-1. You can check the titration of any other protein or peptide sequence by simply replacing the primary sequence contained in the code.
-An assertive way to perform this replacement involves:
+1. One can verify the titration of any other protein or peptide sequence by simply substituting the primary sequence contained in the code.
+An assertive way to perform this substitution involves:

 b.
-Clicking on ‘FASTA’ and copying the sequence obtained in step 1;
+Click on "FASTA" and copy the sequence obtained in 1a.;

 c.
-Pasting the sequence into a website for residue quantification (e.g., "https://www.protpi.ch/Calculator/ProteinTool");
+Paste the sequence into a site for residue quantification (e.g., "https://www.protpi.ch/Calculator/ProteinTool");

 Context:

-Observing amino acid hydrophobicity levels can be useful for studying and predicting residue sequences, such as those found in the central portion of transmembrane protein helices, as well as for identifying specific sites in enzymes, such as hydrophobic clefts and pockets.
+Observing hydrophobicity levels of amino acids can be useful for the study and prediction of residue sequences, such as those found in the central portion of helices of transmembrane proteins, as for identification of specific sites in enzymes, such as clefts and hydrophobic pockets.

-These levels are classified relatively, giving rise to indices such as the Kyte–Doolittle scale, which assigns each amino acid a hydrophobicity value estimated from experimental and observational data.
-Positive values indicate a hydrophobic tendency (e.g., Ile, Val, Leu) and negative values indicate a hydrophilic tendency (e.g., Asp, Glu, Lys, Arg).
-The index allows us to highlight sections prone to nonpolar environments, as well as regions exposed to the aqueous solvent.
+These levels are classified in a relative way, giving rise to some indices such as the Kyte–Doolittle scale, which assigns each amino acid a hydropathy value (hydrophobicity/hydrophobicity) estimated from experimental and observational data.
+Positive values indicate hydrophobic tendency (e.g., Ile, Val, Leu) and negative values indicate hydrophilic tendency (e.g., Asp, Glu, Lys, Arg).
+The index allows highlighting stretches prone to nonpolar environments, as well as regions exposed to the aqueous solvent.

 Equation: